girlscript/winter-of-contributing/DSA/3.1 Linked List/Doubly Linked List from Binary Tree/README.md

-# Binary tree to DLL
+# Doubly Linked List from Binary Tree

 ### What is a binary tree ?